 We’re delighted to share with you this guest post on the Ganden to Samye trek by our dear friend and personal mountain guide, Meg Moser.
 Meg accompanied Yolanda on her September 2017 Tibet trip, and she gives you a refreshingly honest appraisal of one of the most popular treks in Tibet.
 Guest Post […]

 A little preparation can go a long way to making your Tibet train experience an easy, peaceful journey that helps you acclimatize to Tibet while you get the first taste of her vast, beautiful vistas.
 Here are ten tips for your Beijing to Lhasa train trip.
-Know what to expect: What is […]
+Note: Since no independent travel is allowed to Tibet and […]

 The big news in the Tibet travel world is that the Tibet Nepal Border is open to foreign travelers again!
 Announced on August 30 by government officials from the Tibetan Autonomous Region (TAR), the border opening allows once again one of the most popular overland journeys in the world — travel between Lhasa, Tibet and […]